Knott's Scary Farm: Park transformation

 While Knott's Berry Farm is a year-round theme park, the entire acreage is modified to fit the Halloween motif.
 Rides and other attractions are converted into macabre themes.
 Seasonal workers are cast as a variety of monsters, roaming the 160 acre park in terrifying scare zones, amidst haze produced by giant fog machines.

-Some characters have developed a special appeal, such as the legendary, iconic, and infamous villainess herself Sarah Rebecca Anne "The Green Witch Of Calico" Morgan-Marshall.
-Back in 1973 Diana Kelly-Kirchen was chosen to don the role of the first Green Witch under the name of Spooky Sarah when Haunt began.
-After Diana left the Haunt she passed her role to Charlene Parker in 1982.
-Then in September of 2021 Sarah was replaced by The Conductor as the new face of Knott's Scary Farm.
-The controversial "Hanging" live show was a staple of the Haunt that lampoons celebrities and persons in the news through a series of staged hangings.
-The Hanging had been an annual event since the 1979 Halloween Haunt but celebrated its final year in 2019.
+The controversial "Hanging" live show was a staple of the Haunt that lampoons celebrities and people in the news through a series of staged hangings.
+The Hanging had been an annual event since the 1979 Halloween Haunt, but went on a brief hiatus after the 2019 season until it returned in 2023 relocated from the Calico Mine Stage where it took place from 2016 to 2019 (previously performed in Calico Square next to the saloon until the Calico Mine Stage was built) to the Wagon Camp Theater located across from the park gates.

-As of 2022, the park has 9 mazes, 5 scare zones, 4 experiences, and 3 live shows.
+As of 2023, the park has 10 mazes, 5 scare zones, and 4 live shows.